langchain-ai/langgraph/docs/docs/cloud/deployment/setup.md

 Note that the variable name of the `CompiledGraph` appears at the end of the value of each subkey in the top-level `graphs` key (i.e. `:<variable_name>`).

+!!! warning "Configuration Location"
+    The LangGraph API configuration file must be located in a directory equal to or higher than all other Python files in the repository.

 Example file directory:

 ```bash